 What Is a Running Pace Calculator?

 A running pace calculator converts between three related measurements: pace (time per mile or kilometer), speed (miles or kilometers per hour), and finish time (total time to complete a given distance).
 Enter any two values and the calculator solves for the third.
-It also projects your finish time across all standard race distances — 5K, 10K, half marathon, and full marathon — based on a single training run.

 The Pace Formula